 Should I live in Lisbon or Porto?

 Both Lisbon and Porto are cities on the up, becoming real hotspots for investment and culture.
-Each has their own advantages and disadvantages, and which city suits you the best is entirely up to your needs and expectations.
+Each has its own advantages and disadvantages, and which city suits you the best is entirely up to your needs and expectations.
 Porto is smaller and more laid-back, while Lisbon is bigger and more international.
 Property in Lisbon has become increasingly expensive in recent years, whereas property in Porto is still relatively inexpensive by comparison.

 Is now a good time to invest in Porto real estate?